Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

   - `projection`
   - `pv2`

-This comparison is useful for catching Java-side metadata interpretation drift that may not be visible from the independent Astropy agreement alone.
+This comparison catches Java-side metadata interpretation drift that may not be visible from the Astropy agreement alone.

-In the code state documented here, this direct Java/Python metadata comparison passes on all representative cases used by the comparison script.
+In the code state documented here, this Java/Python metadata comparison agrees on all cases used by the comparison script.

 One caveat remains for the `observer_distance` field when `DSUN_OBS` is absent: